inria-thoth/funcBO/README.md

 ## Functional Bilevel Optimization

-A project on bilevel optimization in the context of work at Thoth team INRIA under the supervision of Michael Arbel and Julien Mairal.
+A package for functional bilevel optimization, this is an implementation of our paper https://arxiv.org/abs/2403.20233.

 To install dependencies:
 pip install -r dependencies.txt